TheArzhel/Game-Design/README.md

 By reading this, you will probably think about any game you have seen and classify the quest in this 5.
 But why does many games center in only this main 5 structures?

 It’s a fact of design.
-Usually quest are used to move the player attention to the right spot, and with this structure, is easy to tell ere the next important area is or where is the next zone for you to grind.
+Usually quest are used to move the player attention to the right spot, and with this structure, is easy to tell where the next important area is or where is the next zone for you to grind.

 But is it really a good quest design to follow this structure?
 The short answer is, no.